KuzmenkoITRepository/telegram-mcp/README.md

 - "Monitor specific chat for updates about [topic]"
 - "Draft a polite response to the last message in [chat]"
 - "Check if there are any unanswered questions in my chats"
+- "Wait for a response from [bot] matching pattern [regex]"
+- "Wait up to 5 minutes for a message containing 'analysis complete' in [dialog]"

 ## Installation